152nd Airlift Wing: Tactical Reconnaissance

 In 1971, the RF-101Hs were replaced by RF-101B Voodoos that were re-manufactured after serving in the Canadian Air Force.
 However, unlike the F-101Hs, the "B" model was extremely expensive to operate in the field, requiring several costly and time-consuming fixes in order to maintain an acceptable operating standard.
 The career of the RF-101B with the Nevada ANG was relatively brief, giving way to the RF-4C Phantom II in 1975.

 The 192nd Tactical Reconnaissance Squadron operated the RF-4C Phantom for nearly 20 years.
-The RF-4C was still in service at the time of the 1990 Gulf Crisis and in response to the Iraqi invasion of Kuwait, the 106th TRS of the 117th TRW of the Alabama ANG was deployed to Sheik Isa Air Base in Bahrain.
-This unit was redeployed in December 1990 and the 152nd TRG was deployed.
-Falling in on the Portable Photography and Interpretation Facility (PPIF) the High Rollers dug in and operated from Sheik Isa through Desert Shield and Desert Storm.
+The RF-4C was still in service at the time of the 1990 Gulf Crisis and in response to the Iraqi invasion of Kuwait, the 106th Tactical Reconnaissance Squadron of the 117th Tactical Reconnaissance Wing of the Alabama Air National Guard was deployed to Sheik Isa Air Base in Bahrain.
+This unit was redeployed in December 1990 and the 152nd was deployed.
+Falling in on the Portable Photography and Interpretation Facility the High Rollers dug in and operated from Sheik Isa through Desert Shield and Desert Storm.
 With combat operations beginning in January as part of Operation Desert Storm, the 192nd flew combat missions in the RF-4C.

 When the first strikes against Iraq started on 17 January 1991, the RF-4Cs were in action from the start.
-At first, they were limited to daylight operations, flying over Kuwait almost every day in search of Republican Guard units.
+At first, they were limited to daylight operations, flying over Kuwait almost every day in search of Iraqi Republican Guard units.
 They flew over Baghdad looking for such targets as rocket fuel plants, chemical weapons plants, and command and communications centers.
 Later, the RF-4Cs were regularly diverted from other photographic missions to go and look for Scud launchers hiding in western Iraq.
 No RF-4Cs were lost in action and eventually flew over 1,000 combat hours and 350 combat flying missions.
 The unarmed Nevada aircraft took over 19,000 photographic prints using 300,000 feet of film without a single target lost from processing.
 Legend has it, the Commander, Colonel "Woody" Clark was credited with the only known Combat kill of an enemy fighter by a reconnaissance aircraft.
 During one mission Col Clark and his wing-man were approached by Iraqi air force jets.
 Unarmed and unafraid, they prepared for rapid departure by dropping their fuel cells to bug out.
 Woody's fuel cell is said to have struck one of the approaching Iraqi Fighters.
 The High Rollers have been the stuff of legend for many years.

 Following the end of Desert Storm, Reno and the State of Nevada gave the High Rollers a parade.
 Most members understood this was the Country's way of making up for past failure by recognizing them and all Veterans.
 With a 1992 reorganization of the Air Force, the group's gaining command shifted from the disestablishing Tactical Air Command to the newly established Air Combat Command.
 The group and flying squadron also dropped the word "tactical" from their titles and became simply the 152nd Reconnaissance Group and 192nd Reconnaissance Squadron.